mapr/sqoop/README.txt

 Sqoop uses the Maven build system, and it can be compiled and built running the following commands:

-  mvn compile # Compile project
+  mvn install -Dhadoop.profile=100 -DskipTests # Compile project for MRv1
-  mvn package # Build source artifact mvn package -Pbinary # Build binary artifact
+  mvn package # Build source artifact mvn package -Pbinary -Dhadoop.profile=100 -DskipTests # Build binary artifact for MRv1

 Sqoop is using Sphinx plugin to generate documentation that have higher memory requirements that might not fit into default maven configuration.
 You might need